-5.2.3 Visual Comparison of Sample and Population ACF and PACF
+Visual Comparison of Sample and Population ACF and PACF

-The population ACF and PACF for the different candidate models were calculated and plotted.
-Based on the comparison between the sample and population ACFs and PACFs, shown in Fig. 5, the AR(3) model can best represent the sample.
-For lags 1 to 10, the plots of ACF and PACF of the AR(3) model followed the shapes the sample ACF and PACF.
+The population ACF and PACF for the different candidate models were calculated and plotted as shown in Figures 5 and 6.
+Based on the comparison between the sample and population ACFs and PACFs, the AR(3) model can best represent the sample.
+For lags 1 to 10, the plots of ACF of the AR(3) model fitted the sample ACF, while PACF of the AR(3) followed the shape of the sample PACF for lags 1 to 9.

-[Source: Dizon (1987)]
+Figure 5.
+Population ACF and PACF of Candidate Autoregressive Models [Source: Dizon (1987)]